djmiro0/Capital-city-guesser/2 16.02 use-case-fetch-example/use-case-fetch-example/README.md

 - > `npm start `

 ## Project Structure
 You can find all components inside the `/components` folder.
-Notice Each component has its own folder.
+Notice each component has its own folder.

 ### ListPosts.jsx
 This component contains a function `loadPosts` that loads data from jsonplaceholder. `https://jsonplaceholder.typicode.com/posts`.